JBarnden/SiaVid/README.md

 search2 = MySearch(someOtherSetupArgs)
 pipe.removeSearch('mysearch')
-pipe.addSearch(search, 'mysearch')
+pipe.addSearch(search2, 'mysearch')
 pipe.performSearch('someCorpus', 'mysearch', ['term3', 'term4'])
 ```

 ## Plugin interfaces

-Each plugin has a common interface which specifies how it the pipeline talks to it:
+Each plugin has a common interface which specifies how the pipeline talks to it:

 ### Acquirer
 * performAcquire(self, *args)
-* performAsyncAcquire(self, *args)
+* performAsyncAcquire(self, target, *args)
 * checkStatus()
 * acquire(self, *args)

     `performAcquire()` exists in the base Acquirer class, and calls the `acquire()` method in the same thread.
 This is the blocking version.

     `performAsyncAcquire()` exists in the base Acquirer class, and calls the `acquire()` method in a new thread, to allow for non-blocking acquisition.
-The `checkStatus()` method should be polled for completion of asynchronous acquisition.
+The `checkStatus()` method should be polled for completion of asynchronous acquisition. `target` holds a tuple consisting of a reference to the `rawData` dict, and the tag to be updated within that dict with the results.

     `checkStatus()` exists in the base Acquirer class and returns the current status code of the plugin.